 Monthly repayments for the BAIC D20 1.3 Comfort over 72 months is estimated at R2 779.

 5. Hyundai Atos 1.1 Motion - From R159 900

-Hyundai has re-introduced the Indian-built Atos to the South African market and its 1.1-litre, 4-cylinder petrol engine offers 50 kW and 99 Nm of torque which is mated with a 5-speed manual transmission.
+Hyundai re-introduced the Indian-built Atos to the South African market in 2019 and its 1.1-litre, 4-cylinder petrol engine offers 50 kW and 99 Nm of torque which is mated with a 5-speed manual transmission.
 Read our Hyundai Atos Launch Review for all the details!